Developer(s) – Infogrames Sheffield House

 Originality – 7/10

 Although the isometric racing formula was nothing new to the industry at the time of this game’s release, few developers have implemented it in racing games, with the majority of them favoring the more commercially acceptable third-person view instead.
 I think that whilst that is totally understandable, I can’t of a reason why this formula wouldn’t be built upon more than what it has been done since it still provides a fair level of both challenge and entertainment.
 As long as players were to have patience enough, I think they would get just as much enjoyment out of a game like this as I did, and perhaps it wouldn’t be so easily overlooked in the future.

-Overall, Micro Machines is a very well developed game that is most definitely worthy of more attention than what it was given both at that time, and what it is given today.
-It plays out just as well as the classic fourth generation games in the series and the problems that it does have isn’t enough to make this is bad a gaming experience as many other critics have seen fit to label it as in my opinion.
+Overall, Micro Machines is a very well-developed game that is most definitely worthy of more attention than what it was given both at that time, and what it is given today.
+It plays out just as well as the classic fourth generation games in the series and the problems that it does have aren’t enough to make this as bad a gaming experience as many other critics have seen fit to label it as in my opinion.